 Numbers have grown, so that we now have between twenty and thirty people involved.
 No particular skills are required, just an interest in using your creative skills to respond to a particular theme, and a willingness to get your hands messy!
 Everyone is welcome.
 We meet on a weekday evening in the Refectory at St Mary’s, usually between 7.30pm and 9pm.

-The Group is meeting “virtually” during Lent 2021, following the theme ISAIAH 60-62: “BEAUTY FOR ASHES: A JOURNEY FROM DARKNESS TO LIGHT”.
+The Group met “virtually” during Lent 2021, following the theme ISAIAH 60-62: “BEAUTY FOR ASHES: A JOURNEY FROM DARKNESS TO LIGHT”.
 Find out more here.

 If you would like more information, please email Rosemary via the Parish Office.